bangerth/biharmonic/readme.md

 To monitor the progress of computations -- for example for displaying a progress bar -- open this file periodically (say, once a second) and read what's in it.
-If all you want is to show progress, count the number of lines excluding the comments at the top and divide it by the number of frequencies provided as input.
+If all you want is to show progress: The first line of the file has a format that, during computations, says something like "`# 42/100 frequencies computed`", allowing for a quick overview where computations currently are.
 If you want something fancier, you can actually parse the contents of the file and update a graph of the frequency-dependent membrane response every time you read through the file.
 This way, the graph will fill in over time.